-Note: Assume that the length of rope is more than 2 meters, since at least one cut has to be made.
+Note: Assume that the length of the rope is more than 2 meters since at least one cut has to be made.

 This is yet another problem where you will see the advantage of dynamic programming over recursion.
-I will show you how by storing and reusing the results of sub-problems will reduce the complexity of an algorithm significantly.
-These kind of questions are asked in interview’s like Amazon, Microsoft, Google etc.
+I will show you how storing and reusing the results of sub-problems will reduce the complexity of an algorithm significantly.
+This kind of questions is asked in interviews like Amazon, Microsoft, Google, etc.

-This problem is similar to “Rod Cutting Problem”.
+This problem is similar to the “Rod Cutting Problem“.

-- Since for every length there are two options, either a cut to be made or not.
-Solve the problem for both options and choose maximum.
+- For every length, there are two options, either a cut to be made or not.
+Solve the problem for both options and choose the maximum.

 Let MPC(n) is the maximum product for length n.